 Bridges earned his B.A. from Drew University in 2000 and is currently the Dean of Students at his alma mater, The Pennington School.

-After an exciting youth career, Brian attended Monsignor Donovan High School in Toms River, New Jersey where he was named Ocean County Player of the Year, and garnered with All-County, All-Conference, and All-State awards during his senior year.
+After an exciting youth career, Brian attended Monsignor Donovan High School in Toms River, where he was named Ocean County Player of the Year, and garnered with All-County, All-Conference, and All-State awards during his senior year.
 Brian finished his high school career with 56 goals and 25 assists.
 He also played with Player Development Academy (PDA), NJ State ODP, and Region 1 ODP during these years and competed in the top leagues and tournaments in the country.
 After high school, Brian attended Northeastern University of the Colonial Athletic Conference.
 While there, he played a role in helping the team get into two straight conference final appearances.
-Brian then attended the Richard Stockton College of NJ (now Stockton University) where he helped lead the Ospreys to a NCAA tournament appearance in 2010.
+Brian then attended the Richard Stockton College of NJ (now Stockton University) where he helped lead the Ospreys to an NCAA tournament appearance in 2010.
 He then captained the 2011 Ospreys, and was in the top 5 in points during both years on the team.

 Brian started training teams with his uncle and father in the New Jersey shore region while in high school.
 He began to realize his desire to “teach” soccer when his high-level playing days were finally over.
 Brian would like to help transfer all the soccer information he learned during his soccer career and connect with today’s youth soccer players.
 He specializes in technique, reading the game, passing, and tactical awareness.